 where $Q$ and $P$ are the position and momentum covariance matrices with the matrix elements $Q_{ij}=\langle{q_iq_j}\rangle$ and $P_{ij}=\langle{p_ip_j}\rangle$ of the subsystem 1 respectively.
 The entropy measure of this bipartite entanglement between two regions $E_{L^2}$ is then found to be \cite{Plenio}

 where the symplectic eigenvalues $\nu_i$ are the square root of the eigenvalues of $QP$ or $PQ$.
 It is important to note that all symplectic eigenvalues must be greater than or equal to 1.
-Also, we follow the definition of the bipartite entanglement in the reference \cite{Plenio} in which they count the doubly degenerate symplectic eigenvalues only once to show the entanglement area law being valid in a finite-ranged interaction harmonic system with arbitrary dimension.
+We follow the definition of the bipartite entanglement in reference \cite{Plenio} in which they show the entanglement area law being valid in a finite-ranged interaction harmonic system with arbitrary dimension.

 We now proceed to examine the relationship of the entropy $E_{L^2}$ and the boundary length $L$.
-In fact, by using Fannes' inequality \cite{Fannes}, we can show that this bipartite entanglement entropy of the many-body Hamiltonian $H_1$ and that of harmonic system $H_2$ are very close for a finite block $L$ \cite{entbound}.
+In fact, by using Fannes' inequality \cite{Fannes}, we can argue that the bipartite entanglement entropy of the many-body Hamiltonian $H_1$ and that of harmonic system $H_2$ are rather close for a finite block $L$ \cite{entbound}.
 Hence, the harmonic system is a good model to study the area law of this exact many-body system.
 In Fig. \ref{fig2}, the entropy $E_{L^2}$ against the boundary length $L$ with different couplings $g$ are shown.
 The entropy $E_{L^2}$ is directly proportional to the length $L$ in the non-critical regime.
 Moreover, {\it in the case of the coupling $g$ closing to the critical coupling $g_{c}$ is also shown to satisfy the area-law}.
 Therefore, the entropy of the bipartite entanglement is still area-bounded in the vicinity of the QPT.
 For the finite-size case, we consider the total number of sites are $M{\times}M=6400$ in the system as shown in Fig. \ref{fig2}.
-From our numerical results, they are clearly shown to be a good agreement with the infinite case and also satisfy the area-law.
+Our numerical results, for this case are in a good agreement with the infinite lattice case and also satisfy the area-law.